ghiscoding/aurelia-slickgrid-demos/README.md

 If you use Visual Studio Code, you can also run each of the demo through the multiple VSCode Tasks.

-### Important Note
+## Important Note
 Please note that some of the npm packages installed in these demos are **optional** and are installed **only** for demo purposes.
-If you don't need the feature then don't install it.
-To recap, the following dependencies are **optional**
+If you don't need the feature then don't install it and you'll get a smaller production build.
+So just to recap, the following dependencies are totally **optional**

 | Package Name | Description |
 | ------------ | ----------- |